• Skip to primary navigation

 • Pour in the chicken broth and cook on low for 6 hours

-• After 6 hours, remove herbs and chicken breasts.
-Shred the chicken breasts and return them to the crockpot and add the egg noodles.
-Cook on low for another 30 minutes or until noodles are just cooked but not too soft
+• After 6 hours, remove the herbs and chicken breasts.
+Shred the chicken breasts, return them to the crockpot, and add the egg noodles.
+Cook on low for another 30 minutes or until the noodles are cooked but not too soft

 Pin This Recipe